UBCO-COSC499-Summer-2024/team-7-capstone-team-7-falcon/backend/README.md

 ## Setup and Installation

-If you are planning to run or develop the applicatio, you will need to follow the steps below:
+To run or continue development of the application, follow the following steps:

-1. In the root folder of the project:
+1. In the root of the `backend` folder, run:

 ```bash
 cp .env.example .env
 ```

-2. Set Node version to 20 via nvm:
+2. Set the Node version to 20 via nvm:

 ```bash
 nvm use 20